brimdata/zed/zng/docs/zeek-compat.md

 would create an opportunity to assign the appropriate ZNG `bytes` or `string` type at the point of origin, depending on what's known about how the field's value is intended to be populated and used.

+### `enum`

+As they're encountered in common programming languages, enum variables typically hold one of a set of predefined values.
+While this is how Zeek's `enum` type behaves inside the Zeek scripting language, when the `enum` type is output in a Zeek log, the log does not communicate any such set of "allowed" values as they were originally defined.
+Therefore, when `zq` reads a Zeek `enum` into ZNG, it defines a [type alias](spec.md#412-type-alias) called `zenum` to use for such a field, ultimately treating the value as if it were of the ZNG `string` type.
+The use of the alias maintains the history of the field having originally been read in from a Zeek `enum` field.
+This allows `zq` to restore the Zeek `enum` type if/when the field may be later output again in Zeek log format.
+However, when working with the value in ZQL, only `string`-type operations will be possible.

+As explained in the [alpha notice in the ZNG specification](spec.md), a true ZNG `enum` type with predefined values has not yet been defined in the spec nor implemented in `zq`.
+Once available in ZNG, Zeek could potentially offer direct log output in ZNG format that communicates the full definition of an `enum`, including the set of allowed values.

+### `set`

+Because order within sets is not significant, no attempt is made by `zq` to maintain the order of `set` elements as they originally appeared in a Zeek log.

 ### `record`